I ♥ Manchester

 I loved Manchester.

-I loved the fact that it was equal parts history and self-mythology.
+I loved the fact that Manchester was equal parts history and self-mythology.

 I loved the people; the sense of humour; the brashness; the warmth; the streets and the buildings.

 I loved the palpable sense it gave you that you were somewhere that counted.
-This, Manchester said, is a place where things get done.
-I'm sure there are others, but it's the only place in the country that I've lived that genuinely felt local and global simultaenously.
+This, said Manchester, is a place where things get done.
+I'm sure there are others, but it's the only place in the country I've lived that genuinely felt local and global simultaneously - and I include two capitals in that assessment.

 The swagger, the attitude, the energy; the can-do spirit, the brio and the ballsiness; the hustle and the bustle - the sense that anything was possible, but just before we do that, does anyone fancy a night out?